-In the wake of a series of M&A deals in the recruitment software space – most recently, private equity-backed Bullhorn buying recruitment software supplier Erecruit (formerly known as Bond International Software) the suppliers of Adapt UX, Erecruit and Tempbuddy, many recruitment business owners on legacy platforms have been left pondering what the changes mean for their agencies.
+In the wake of a series of M&A deals in the recruitment software space – most recently, The Access Group‘s acquisition of Vincere, a global provider of recruitment agency software, and private equity-backed Bullhorn buying recruitment software supplier Erecruit (formerly known as Bond International Software) the suppliers of Adapt UX, Erecruit and Tempbuddy, many recruitment business owners on legacy platforms have been left pondering what the changes mean for their agencies.
 Will these products continue to be developed?
 How will support work?
-What options will they have and do they need to consider alternatives?
+What options will they have and do they need to consider an alternative recruitment agency software partner?

 With 20 years in the recruitment software industry (and some inside knowledge…) I thought it might be interesting to blog on what happens when a recruitment CRM provider is acquired by a competitor?